hasongc01/hasongc01/README.md

   - *Summary:* Conducted large-scale e-commerce review analysis using Brightics AI to classify product ratings and uncover customer sentiment patterns.

 ---

-⭐️ *Open to opportunities in data science, marketing analytics, experimentation, and product analytics for full-time role in 2025.*